Collective Publication / Designer Interview

 |Filed Under:||Collaboration, Color Theory, Composition, Form-making, Grids, Iteration, Printed Matter, Process, Publication|

 A student of graphic design is a very different experience than being a professional designer.
-Connecting with professionals to learn about the differences in timelines, processes, and expectations will illuminate the profession in a new way to you and your peers.
-This project will provided the entire class with a new group of connections and knowledge about the field prior to entering the workforce themselves.
+Connecting with professionals to learn about the differences in timelines, processes, and expectations will illuminate the profession in a new way to current students.
+This project provided the entire class with a new group of connections and knowledge about the field prior to entering the workforce themselves.
 Students were assigned an alumni of the program/professional designer, they interviewed the designer, and organized information into an editorial layout.
 The individual spreads were collected and printed in a publication that was shared with students in the graphic design program.
 Additionally, the piece served as a collection of alumni stories for the college.

 - Students will contact a professional/alumni and ask them questions to enlighten them more about the possibilities of what they can do with their degree and about the daily roles of these possibilities.

 - Students will do visual research on editorial design and find 2 examples that push the expectation of editorial design.

 - Students will collage 6 analog compositions exploring the various ways in which to organize and apply a structure to their spreads.